 Note: To work cross-platform, you will need a separate Scrivener licence for each platform.
 You will also need to have Scrivener 3 installed on both your Mac and Windows computers.

-'MyProject.scriv' folder from Windows, not just the .scrivx file by itself; the entire folder is your project.
+To transfer projects between computers, always make sure to copy the entire project folder from Windows, not just the .scrivx file inside; the entire folder is your project.

-When working across multiple platforms fonts can sometimes be a problem, resulting in the original font assignment being lost, and being replaced with something like Helvetica or Arial when you open the project on another platform.
+When working across multiple platforms fonts can sometimes be a problem, resulting in the original font assignment being lost and replaced with something like Helvetica or Arial when you open the project on another platform.
 The problem originates with how each platform refers to fonts differently.
 If your font choice is changed you can select the text and apply the font again but you may want to experiment and find a font that works smoothly across the platforms that you are using.
 Keep in mind that Scrivener can compile using a different font to the one that is used in the Editor.

 Bullet and enumeration lists in text files may not appear the same on both platforms, owing to differences in indent methods and marker styles.
 More importantly, in some cases lists may break when viewed on Windows.
 The symptoms of this include marker doubling and empty marker lines at the ends of lists.
 This can usually be resolved by rebuilding the list in the Windows version.

 The file format used to archive offline web pages on a Mac (.webarchive) is unreadable off of a Mac.
 Likewise the format used on Windows (.mht) is not available for reading on a Mac.
 As such, web pages archived on either platform will be unavailable to the other.

 If your workflow depends upon the availability of this information wherever you go:

 - When the aesthetics and layout are important to the page: printing web pages to PDF files will be your best solution.